Sie erreichen uns: Mo.-Do. von 8.00 bis 16.00 Uhr und Fr. 8.00 bis 15.00 Uhr

 Note: Source of the whistleblower system (WiBU Group): https://www.wibu.care/de-de/ueber-wibu/

 The internal reporting office was implemented in Q2/2024.
 No grievances have been addressed since the introduction of this system.
 Neither internal nor external grievances were forwarded to the law firm.
+In addition, the WiBU Group has established a central Code of Conduct as a code of conduct for business partners and published it in 2025.

 Goal : Ongoing evaluation of the grievance mechanisms